Senior Spotlight: Maya Lee’s Journey From Anteater to Googler

 Maya Lee’s journey to studying computer science at UC Irvine’s Donald Bren School of Information and Computer Sciences (ICS) started at an impressively young age.
 In middle school, she attended computer science camps that ignited a passion for this field, leading her to immerse herself in various computer science-related activities over the years.

 “Deciding to major in computer science for college was a no-brainer to me by the time I was applying,” says Lee, who is graduating this spring with her bachelor’s degree in computer science and a minor in informatics.
-“UC Irvine was one of my top choices because the Bren School of ICS is its own college, which is unique compared to other universities across the country.”
+“UC Irvine was one of my top choices because the Bren School of ICS is its own school, which is uncommon compared to other universities across the country.”

 She added that UCI’s culture and “quirky Anteater mascot” sealed the deal for her to commit to the university, where she has thrived academically and found mentorship from computer science professors Jennifer Wong-Ma and Michael Shindler, who have taught her “a lot about CS, education, and life in general.”
 Inspired by their impact, Lee has contributed back to the ICS community in her role as an ICS tutor, where she works alongside teaching staff to support students in their courses.